EvanJo/McHugo/README.md

 # Academic Template for [Hugo](https://github.com/gohugoio/hugo)

-I created this template as a quick and easy way for job market candidates to set up their website.
+This template serves as a quick and easy way for job market candidates to set up their website.
 It is a stripped down version of the [Hugo Academic template](https://github.com/wowchemy/starter-academic).
 For full features of this template, [see its documentation](https://wowchemy.com/docs/).

 The colours come from McGill's [visual identity guide](https://www.mcgill.ca/visual-identity/visual-identity-guide).